A1 (group): 2019–present: The Reunion Show and new music

+In September 2023, a1 released "Call Me When You Land", a song they wrote during the pandemic, ahead of their Asian a1 Twenty Five tour.

 Jakarta mall incident

 On 18 March 2001, during a mall signing in Mall Taman Anggrek, Jakarta, Indonesia, four teenage girls were killed in a stampede and two others were reported critical.
 A spokesman for the group said: "They are devastated and are immediately planning to return to Great Britain.
 They have cancelled the rest of the tour and their thoughts are with the families and friends of those killed and injured."